 Your Destination May Require Yellow Fever Immunization

 Yellow fever is a disease transmitted by mosquitos that is endemic in parts of Africa and Central and South America.
 Over 60 countries have standards around yellow fever immunization for travelers.
 If you are traveling to or transiting through countries where yellow fever is present, get immunized against yellow fever before you go.
-Many countries will refuse entry if you have traveled through a yellow fever risk country and you do not have a valid yellow fever vaccination certificate.
+Many countries will refuse entry if you have traveled through a country with a high risk of yellow fever and you do not have a valid yellow fever vaccination certificate.
 Learn more about countries with travel requirements for yellow fever immunization from the World Health Organization.

 Get Up to Date with Routine Immunizations Before Travel